 - A letter stating the name of the nominee or joint account holder for the deceased at the time of death, issued by the banking or financial institution on its letterhead with its seal and signature

-- To submit the legal heir certificate and the will’s Hindi/English translation.
-Accompanied with a copy of the original certificate, suitably notarized
+- To submit the legal heir certificate, a Hindi/English translation will be required.
+Accompanied by a copy of the original certificate, suitably notarized

 Conclusion

-Clearly, the loss of a sole proprietorship is a difficult period for operations and emotional well-being.
+Clearly, the loss of a sole proprietorship is a problematic period for operations and emotional well-being.
 Nevertheless, knowing the procedure for passing the Input Tax Credit helps to smooth the change for legal heirs.
-Following the right processes and carrying out their duties will help successors guarantee GST compliance and preserve the continuation of company activities.
+Following the right processes and carrying out their duties will help successors ensure GST compliance and maintain the continuity of company activities.

 If you find yourself in this position, you really should get expert help.
 Speaking with a GST consultant or a tax professional can help you guarantee that all legal requirements are satisfied and provide the direction required to negotiate the complexity of ITC transfer.